VoidOne-App/VoidOne/README.md

 VoidOne is built **by a gamer, for gamers**.

-This is more than a product philosophy.
+This is not simply a marketing statement.

-It is a commitment.
+It is the project's commitment to the people who use it.

 ## ♾️ Free & Open-Source — Forever